 The beauty of the sophisticated and finest black color

-The characteristic of Nagoya Kuromontsuki Zome is the jet-black color dyed using either the Hitashi Zome method, which is to dye the textile using a mold of a family crest, or the Hiki Zome method, which is to draw the family crest by hand after the textile is dyed.
-The Hitashi Zome method uses the Nagoya-specific Mon Ate Amitsuke technique.
-The woven textile is soaked in the hot dye for the Mon Ate Amitsuke technique.
-In the Hikizome method, Bosen Nori (starch to prevent the part from being dyed) is applied where the family crest should be and the family crest is drawn by hand after the textile is dyed.
+Nagoya Kuromontsuki Zome is a dyed and woven textile produced in the region surrounding Nagoya City, Aichi Prefecture.
+Kuromontsuki is a kimono worn at weddings or funerals and it has been popular since the Edo period (1603 - 1868) in Nagoya among the samurai and commoners.
+The characteristic of Nagoya Kuromontsuki Zome is the jet-black color dyed using either the hitashi zome method, which is to dye the textile using a paper pattern of a family crest, or the hiki zome method, which is to draw the family crest by hand after the textile is dyed.
+The hitashi zome method uses a special technique unique to Nagoya called mon ate amituke, which is placing the paper pattern of the family crest onto the woven textile and securing it with wire netting before soaking the textile in hot dye.
+In the hikizome method, resist paste is applied to prevent the part where the family crest should be from being dyed, and the family crest is drawn by hand afterwards.

 General Production Process

-The Mon Gata (the cardboard cuttings in the shape of the family crest) are pasted on both sides of the fabric at the marked position.
+- 2. Pasting the family crest pattern The pattern of the family crest made with cardboard is pasted on both sides of the fabric at the marked position.

 - 3. Attaching metal mesh over the patterns The cardboard family crest patterns are pasted on both sides of the fabric and a metal mesh made of brass with a diameter of approximately 5 centimeters is placed over the patterns.
 The mesh is fastened with a string to prevent the patterns from coming out of place.